dragancolic/review-management/README.md

 # review-management

-This a simple AngularJS Review Management Application which allows you to write review, paginate them and sort them.
+This a simple AngularJS Review Management Application which allows you to write, paginate and sort reviews.

 The project contains:
 - Services, Controller, and Model